 Successfully obtaining a Cambodian Passport offers visa-free access to ASEAN and 54 different countries, including Thailand, Singapore, Vietnam and Malaysia.

 Once citizenship is granted, a foreigner will also be able to own land and property in their own name in Cambodia.
+You are also eligible to apply for government concessions and licenses that are only available to Cambodian nationals.

 The long route – citizenship by naturalisation